 The documentation should clearly detail the steps undertaken from beginning to end of a process and how it will be executed.
 Ideally, it should also be supported by a flow chart to add a visual aspect that can be easily understood and followed by all interested parties.

 An organisation that does not have a set of documented standard practice instructions is one that will allow repeated mistakes to be made, inefficient business practices to take place all at a significant cost to the business.

 In summary, some of the benefits are as follows:

 Whilst the task of starting the documentation process may seem daunting there are many tools available to simplify the process.
-These can range from the basic such as Microsoft word to Smartdraw, Netdocuments, Binder, Kissflow and many others that will assist in the process.
-If management does not have the time or expertise to assess these products for their viability then an external adviser should be appointed to oversea the process.
+These can range from the basics such as Microsoft word to Smartdraw, NetDocuments, Binder, Kissflow, and many others that will assist in the process.
+If management does not have the time or expertise to assess these products for their viability then an external adviser should be appointed to oversee the process.